Do you have “locked in” home heating oil contracts?

 Where can I go for help in paying heating oil bills?

-Families in need of assistance and the elderly can apply for fuel assistance (Low Income Heating Energy Assistance Program – LIHEAP) through state agencies such as the Department of Housing & Community Development.
+Families in need of assistance and the elderly can apply for heating fuel assistance (Low Income Heating Energy Assistance Program – LIHEAP) through state agencies such as the Department of Housing & Community Development.
 Every state has different eligibility requirements that you must meet in order to qualify for assistance

 What is the definition of the wholesale price for heating oil?